kanbanyte/sepb/assessments/test_report.md

 Therefore, this test can be considered a success.

-#### The system is able to continue functioning autonomously
+#### System Continues Autonomous Functionality
 After completing a single cycle of the procedure, the robot system is able to repeat the process of the analysing images from the camera to find locations of parts, transmitting the data of the locations, planning the paths required of the robot arm, and making the robot arm conduct the actions.

 Therefore, this test can be considered a success.